 - 1. Determine the time of the peak high tide for the day of the activity.
-It is a good - To choose a day near the full or new mon, to ensure a very high tide.
+It is a good to choose a day near the full or new moon, to ensure a very high tide. - 2.
 The day before the activity, during high tide, check all measuring stations to see if they are inundated by the tide.
-Mark those stations not reached by the high 2. tide. - 3.
+Mark those stations not reached by the high tide. - 3.
 Organise your team, give each a ruler or equivalent measuring tool and a data sheet with required measuring time marked on the top. - 4.
-Allocate measuring stations to be reached by high tide to team members, ensure everyone knows where to go in the field and which stations they are responsible - for.
-Circle each station the team member is responsible for on data sheets.
-Ensure watches/cell-phones are synchronised and all recorders are sure of the 5. - time of highest high tide before leaving for the field.
-Ensure there is enough time for each team to get to the most remote measuring 6. stations. - 7.
+Allocate measuring stations to be reached by high tide to team members, ensure everyone knows where to go in the field and which stations they are responsible for.
+Circle each station the team member is responsible for on data sheets. - 5.
+Ensure watches/cell-phones are synchronised and all recorders are sure of the time of highest high tide before leaving for the field. - 6.
+Ensure there is enough time for each team to get to the most remote measuring stations. - 7.
 At the appointed time, each member of the team will place their measuring device on the surface of the substrate and measure how many centimetres up the stake the water reaches. - 8.
 Substrate elevation is then calculated by subtracting the distance between the water surface and the substrate, from the known elevation of the water surface (read from the tide chart).

-Example: 16/6/14 at 10:30 High Tide = 130 cm Fig. 5.12 measuring stick tional tide)
+Substrate elevation at station 3 = 130 cm - 90 cm

-90 cm 55 cm High Tide Substrate Profile Station 3 Station 4

-Substrate elevation at station 3 = 130 cm - 90 cm = 40 cm above 0 (lowest gravitat Substrate elevation at station 4 = 130 m - 55 cm = 75 cm above 0
+40 cm above 0 (lowest gravitational tide)

+Substrate elevation at station 4 = 130 m - 55 cm

+= 75 cm above 0

 - 9. If the water level of the high tide does not finish at a measuring station, place an additional bamboo stake where the water and the substrate meet (the high tide mark).
-The substrate elevation at this point will be the exact height of the tide above 0 (cea Firs T 3). - above 0. (see Fig 5.13) 10.
+The substrate elevation at this point will be the exact height of the tide above 0. (see Fig 5.13) - 10.
 For remaining measuring stations that high tide did not reach, use a water level to determine the height and record on data sheets. (see Fig 5.13)

 - 11. To calculate the substrate elevation at station 9: - We know the high tide level is 130 cm (from the tide chart).
-Therefore we know the substrate height where the water surface intersects with the substrate is also 130 cm above 0. - strate is also 130 cm above 0.
-The water in the water level is positioned at 100 cm above this point.
-Therefore the point at which the water is held is 230 cm above 0. - The water at station 9 is level with the water is held is 230 cm above 0.
-The water at station 9 is level with the water at 230 cm above 0.
+Therefore we know the substrate height where the water surface intersects with the substrate is also 130 cm above 0. - The water in the water level is positioned at 100 cm above this point.
+Therefore the point at which the water is held is 230 cm above 0. - The water at station 9 is level with the water at 230 cm above 0.
 It reads 60 cm on the measuring stick.
-It is therefore 60 cm above substrate.
-Therefore the substrate elevation is 230 cm 60cm = 170 cm above 0. - To calculate the substrate elevation for station 10, take the substrate elevation of station 9 (170 cm) and subtract the water level height measurement at station 10 (50 cm).
-The substrate elevation at station 10 is therefore 170 cm - 50 cm = - 120 cm above 0.
-13. Once all data sheets have been received, compile data onto one sheet.
-DO NOT - throw away any data sheets.14.
+It is therefore 60 cm above substrate. - Therefore the substrate elevation is 230 cm 60 cm = 170 cm above 0. - 12.
+To calculate the substrate elevation for station 10, take the substrate elevation of station 9 (170 cm) and subtract the water level height measurement at station 10 (50 cm).
+The substrate elevation at station 10 is therefore 170 cm 50 cm = 120 cm above 0. - 13.
+Once all data sheets have been received, compile data onto one sheet.
+DO NOT throw away any data sheets. - 14.
 Make all required substrate elevation calculations and an rough sketch of the substrate profile in a grid at the bottom of the data sheet.

-Discussion Questions • What is the total range between lowest tide and highest tide?

-What tidal information do you still find confusing?
-Do you have any initial observations relating vegetation to substrate elevation?
+- What is the total range between lowest tide and highest tide? - What tidal information do you still find confusing? - Do you have any initial observations relating vegetation to substrate elevation?